paris-saclay-cds/datarun/README.md

 The API documentation can be found at [http://host/docs/](http://127.0.0.1:8000/docs/) (you need to be logged-in to see it, you can log in via the admin page).

+You can also use functions from [`test_files/post_api.py`](https://github.com/camillemarini/datarun/blob/master/test_files/post_api.py) to send data, submission on cv fold, and to get back predictions.

 ### How to run it (locally)?

 #### 1. Install the application